 The best time of day to water your garden is early in the morning.
-The temperature is typically at it’s coolest so there’s less chance of evaporation.
-Your garden will have time to dry before midday sun, while also being supplied enough water to get through the hottest part of the day.
+The temperature is typically at its coolest so there’s less chance of evaporation.
+Your garden will have time to dry before the midday sun, while also being supplied with enough water to get through the hottest part of the day.

 The next best time to water is in the evening, but it’s not recommended as much.
 When you water in the late afternoon or evening, your garden may not have enough time to dry before the sun goes down.
 This can leave the foliage wet, and create an environment that’s more likely to spread fungal disease.
 No matter the time of day, you should try to avoid watering the foliage of your plants, and instead focus on the base of the plant.
 Watering in the evening during the winter can also put your plants at risk for frost damage.

 When watering during the hottest time of the day, the water can evaporate before your plants have enough time to soak it up.
 And your leaves can burn if they get wet.

 How Much to Water Your Garden

 There’s a lot of vague information out there about how you should water your garden the appropriate amount without really quantifying what that is.
 “Make sure your plants get enough water.”
 Great.
 What does that mean??
 A general rule of thumb is to water your garden 1-2 inches per week.
 This quantity, however, will vary depending on different attributes such as your soil type, what plants you’re growing, your plant’s current life cycle stage, and what time of year it is.

 It’s good to water your garden less frequently, but more deeply.
 Watering frequently can cause your plants to not develop as strong a root system as they could.
 Shallow watering and frequent watering do your plants a disservice by allowing them to remain weak.
 By adding a little bit of stress on your plants with less frequent watering, the roots will grow deeper.
 Stronger roots make for stronger plants.